Puget Sound, San Juans, and Serious Sailing Country

 Washington Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Evergreen State.
+Common questions about financing a boat in Washington.

-How much sales tax will I pay on a boat in Washington?
+How much tax will I pay on a boat in Washington?

-What credit score do I need for a boat loan in Washington?
+What credit score do I need for a Washington boat loan?

 Is boat insurance required in Washington?